Samurai Jack season 5: Broadcast

 On January 24, 2017, Adult Swim announced in an interstitial bumper that the show would debut on March 11, 2017.
 The first three episodes of the season were screened at the Ace Hotel Los Angeles two days before the season's television premiere.
 An unannounced change in schedule on April Fools' Day supplanted a new Samurai Jack episode with the premiere of the third season of Rick and Morty, which aired repeatedly from 8 PM to midnight ET.

 Home media

-This season is available in HD and SD for digital purchase on iTunes, Google Play, Amazon Video, Microsoft Store, and PlayStation Store.
+This season is available in HD and SD for digital purchase on iTunes, Google Play, Amazon Video, Microsoft Store, Vudu, and PlayStation Store.